What controls star formation in the central 500 pc of the Galaxy?: Discussion

-A more sustainable solution would be that the turbulence is driven by the (acoustic) gas instabilities themselves.
-As gas falls into the stellar-dominated potential of the CMZ, it grows unstable due to geometric convergence that compresses the gas to a higher density, even in the absence of self-gravity \citep{montenegro99}, and the turbulent pressure increases accordingly.
-If the gas density has built up far enough that the compression leads to gravitational collapse, then the rate of energy dissipation increases and the gas eventually forms stars.\footnote{{Note that the regions that reach the threshold density for gravitational collapse need not be randomly distributed throughout the CMZ, but may be corresponding to specific locations in the geometry, such as possibly Sgr~B2 (see \S\ref{sec:shocks} and \citealt{elmegreen94,boeker08,sandstrom10}).}} In this picture, the inner gas discs of galaxies are driven to a spiral catastrophe by acoustic instabilities, which drive the turbulence and produce irregular gas structures\footnote{{There is evidence for the presence of such dust lane structures in the central region of the Milky Way on larger ($\sim~{\rm kpc}$) scales (see e.g. \citealt{mccluregriffiths12} and references therein).}} during an intermittent phase in which a minor role is played by the self-gravity of the gas and star formation.
-This naturally leads to bursty star formation, and once again it seems that even the explanation of the low SFR in the CMZ by turbulence requires some degree of episodicity.
-This scenario is consistent with the idea that the central rings of galaxies are prone to gravitational instabilities when a certain density threshold is reached (see \S\ref{sec:episodic}).
+In conjunction with inflow-driven turbulence, another sustainable solution would be that the turbulence is driven by (acoustic) gas instabilities themselves. {In the Galactic disc, spiral waves are driven by gravitational instabilities, but this process fails within the inner Lindblad resonance of a disc galaxy, where the waves become pressure-driven \citep{montenegro99}.
+As non-self-gravitating gas falls into the stellar mass-dominated potential of the CMZ, the geometric convergence compresses the gas to a higher density, even in the absence of self-gravity.
+This acoustic instability drives a spiral wave, in which the turbulent pressure increases \citep{dobbs11b}.
+When the gas density has built up far enough that the compression increases the gas density beyond the stellar density and hence leads the gas to become self-gravitating, then the rate of energy dissipation increases and the gas may eventually collapse and form stars.}\footnote{Note that the regions that reach the threshold density for gravitational collapse need not be randomly distributed throughout the CMZ, but may be corresponding to specific locations in the geometry, such as possibly Sgr~B2 (see \S\ref{sec:shocks} and \citealt{elmegreen94,boeker08,sandstrom10}).}